 FEMP empowers, educates, and trains federal agencies on how to actively identify, prioritize, and mitigate the risks of cyber or physical attacks on facility-related control systems while maintaining the required level of service for efficient operations.

-Fact sheet describes FEMP’s energy and water resilience program and strategic approach to resilience planning.
+Fact sheet describes the Federal Energy Management Program energy and water resilience program to assist agencies with strategic resilience planning.

 Fact sheet discusses cyber threats unique to lighting control systems in buildings.

 Provides a brief overview of key cybersecurity requirements for agencies, utilities, and subcontractor partners on performance contracts.